Updated November 2016

 Individual Connection Grants may be submitted by an individual (applicant) or by a team (consisting of an applicant [project director] plus one or more co-applicants and/or collaborators) to conduct an event or outreach activity, or series thereof, that primarily falls within the applicant’s domain of expertise and that will, ultimately, allow them to make a significant contribution to their field of research.
 In the case of a team approach, all team members must meet the eligibility criteria specific to their role.
 Applicants/project directors on any project funded through a still-active SSHRC Connection Grant are not eligible to apply for an individual Connection Grant.

 Researchers who maintain an affiliation with a Canadian postsecondary institution, but whose primary affiliation is with a non-Canadian postsecondary institution, are not eligible for applicant / project director status in a Connection Grants application.

-Postdoctoral fellows / researchers are eligible to be an applicant or project director for a Connection Grant.
+Postdoctoral fellows/researchers are eligible to be applicants or project directors for a Connection Grant.
 However, in order for SSHRC to release grant funds, applicants/project directors must formally establish an affiliation with an eligible Canadian postsecondary institution within three months of the grant start date and maintain such an affiliation for the duration of the grant period.

 Co-applicants may be individuals from any of the following: